 3. Personal branding will become a PR strategy

-Every company leader needs a digital presence, just as much as the business itself.
-Here’s why: it’s your company’s footprint and it shows the human side of your brand.
+Every company leader needs a digital presence just as much as the business itself.
+Here’s why: it’s your company’s footprint and shows your brand’s human side.

 4. Branding becomes crucial in public relations